dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 * Images from Street Fighter II and Mega Man 2 copyright Capcom of America.
 * Images from Super Mario Bros. copyright Nintendo of America.
 * Images from Ninja Gaiden copyright Koei Tecmo America.
+* Images from Final Fantasy copyright Square Enix Co Ltd.
-* "Jungle with Rain" and "Ruins with Rain" copyright Mark Ferrari.
+* "Jungle with Rain" and "Ruins with Rain" copyright Mark Ferrari/Living Worlds.

 # SEE ALSO
 notcurses(3notcurses), ncurses(3ncurses), terminfo(5)